- Campus Life

 - Financial Aid

 Bridget Lynch has been a Simmons College faculty member for ten years, teaching studio art classes and a unique field trip based art history class.
-She has been named Interim Director for the Trustman Art Gallery at the College.
+She is also Director of the Trustman Art Gallery at the College.
 Her own artistic work has been intensively engaged with cross-discipline conversations including philosophy, theories of folly, art history, politics and theatre.
 She has produced her theatrical and freewheeling installations in multiple university and museum settings nationally.
 Lynch created the popular participatory Throne Project 2003 at the Museum of Fine Arts Boston, and was featured this past year in festival and gallery shows of video and sound work at the Carnegie Museum in Pittsburgh, University of CA at Chico State, the contemporary art space LAL in Lexington KY, and Aurora Picture Show in Houston TX.
 Lynch has a BA in Japanese and East Asian Studies from the University of Kansas and studied traditional theatre in Kyoto, Japan.
 She trained at the Museum School in Boston with an emphasis in painting, and has a MFA from the Art Institute of Boston at Lesley University.

 She has won several awards for her projects and is a co-founder of the Hall Street Artist Collaborative, which has produced two outside video screenings.
 Her bibliography includes reviews in Sculpture Magazine, ART New England, the Boston Globe, the Boston Herald, the Patriot Ledger, the Wire and others, as well as several exhibition catalogues, and two cable TV presentations.
 She is included in the Springfield Ohio Museum of Art; the University of NH Art Museum; Simmons College Collection; the Boston Public Library Collection; the Art Complex Museum, Duxbury, MA; Eastern Connecticut State University Collection; private collections in the USA, Germany and Sweden.